craigpastro/todoapp/README.md

 ## Things to do

-- Add validators
+- Switch back to env vars only
 - Implement preshared key auth
-- Add pagination to read all
+- Do streaming with read all

 And, of course, I welcome suggestions.